-The door springs (21) need to be folded into an L shape where the longer end is curved.
-There is a fold line to mark the bend point and then the short end fits into the slot in the solebar.
+The door springs (18) were fitted to open wagons.
+These need to be folded into an L shape where the longer end is curved.
+There is a fold line to mark the bend point and then the short end fits into the slot in solebar 4c.